aaron-recompile/python-bitcoin-utils/README.rst

 Spend taproot from script path (has three alternative script path spends - A, B and C) https://github.com/karask/python-bitcoin-utils/blob/master/examples/spend_p2tr_three_scripts_by_script_path.py - single input, single output, spend script path B.

+- send_to_p2tr_with_four_scripts.py: builds a Taproot address with four scripts (hashlock, multisig, CSV, siglock).
+- spend_p2tr_four_scripts_by_script_path.py: spends from any of the 4 script paths using control blocks and full validation.

 Other
 -----